What is optic neuritis?

 The optic nerve is the nerve that carries information about what you see from the eye to the brain.
-Optic neuritis occurs when the optic nerve becomes inflamed and causes pain in the eye and a sudden partial or complete loss of vision.
+Optic neuritis occurs when the optic nerve becomes inflamed or damaged and causes pain in the eye and a sudden partial or complete loss of vision.

 What causes optic neuritis?